Your questions answered!

 What are your transfer days?

 Unlike almost every other ski holiday company, Venture Ski does not have fixed transfer days.
 This is because our holidays are designed for you, not us!
-We even recommend you travel on weekdays in order to avoid higher priced flights and congested airports and roads.
+We even recommend you travel on weekdays during peak periods in order to avoid higher priced flights and congested airports and roads.

 Do I need to bring child seats for airport transfers?